-This activity has been approved for 1 Core point in the ACRRM PD Program for the 2017 - 2019 triennium (activity code 14092).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19468)

 Kyle is a 47-year-old financial advisor with a history of low back pain for 8 days.
 He is requesting imaging as he is worried he has damaged something.
 What information would you like to know about Kyle?
 How would you respond to his request for imaging?

 Complete this online case study and receive instant feedback on your responses, compare your approach with your peers and read expert commentary provided by Dr Symon McCallum, a persistent pain and anaesthetic specialist and a fellow of the Faculty of Pain Medicine at the Australian and New Zealand College of Anaesthetists.

 On completion of this activity you should be able to: